 Also In the open position, I could choose to play the strongest intervals of the b9 chord which are (3 b7 b9).
 In general, you can omit the root of a four-note chord as someone else in the band (usually the bass player) will likely be playing it.

-2) Those above examples are why I preach everyone should memorize the formulas for chords.
-Learn how to invert the interval math when possible for as many chords as possible.
+The above examples are why I preach everyone should memorize the formulas for chords.
+Learn how to invert the interval math for as many chords as possible.
 When someone shows you a chord, immediately find out if you can invert the intervals in that position or at other frets.
 This provides you with different sounds within the same chord.

 (Tip: Subtract the number 7 from intervals 8 9 10 11 12 & 13) to find the same note value an octave below.)